FDio/csit/docs/lab/testbed_specifications.md

 Each 3-Node-Haswell testbed includes two SUTs (Server-Type-A1) and one TG (Server-Type-A2) connected in a 3-node circular topology ([Server Types](#server-types)).
 Used for FD.io performance tests.

-### 3-Node-Skylake Xeon Intel (3n-skx)

-Each 3-Node-Skylake testbed includes two SUTs (Server-Type-B1) and one TG (Server-Type-B2) connected in a 3-node circular topology.
-Used for FD.io performance tests.

 ### 3-Node-Rangeley Atom Testbeds